TeaspoonTDA/2023-SIAM-DS-TDA-Minitutorial/README.md

    - [Slides](https://github.com/TeaspoonTDA/2023-SIAM-DS-TDA-Minitutorial/blob/main/2-6-Wrapup.ipynb)
    - Presenter: Firas Khasawneh & Liz Munch

 ## Accessing the content

 This minitutorial will be run in an active learning style.
-We will present basic introductions to the concepts followed by time to try out examples provided in the jupyter notebooks in this github repository.
+We will present basic introductions to the concepts followed by time to try out examples provided in the Jupyter notebooks in this GitHub repository.
 We highly recommend that you bring a laptop to the workshop.
-If at all possible, we also recommend the following the below instructions in advance in case of issues.
+If at all possible, we also recommend following the below instructions in advance in case of issues.
 We will have two ways to access the content during the workshop itself:

 - Locally installed on your machine.
 You will need to clone the repository and get the code installed in advance.
 Unfortunately we cannot provide much in the way of install help due to the size and nature of the workshop.
-So, if local install doesn't work, we have providied.....
+So, if local install doesn't work, we have provided.....
 - Remote servers where you will be able to access all the material during the workshop.
 Please note that these servers will only be active during the workshop itself.

-Note that the remove version will require a github account, so we recommend making one in advance in case of issues, even if planning to run the code locally.
+Note that the remove version will require a GitHub account, so we recommend making one in advance in case of issues, even if planning to run the code locally.

 ### Local Install Instructions